Scarlett Johansson: 2010–2013: Marvel Cinematic Universe and worldwide recognition

 In January 2013, Johansson starred in a Broadway revival of Cat on a Hot Tin Roof, directed by Rob Ashford.
 Set in the Mississippi Delta, it examines the relationships within the family of Big Daddy (Ciarán Hinds), primarily between his son Brick (Benjamin Walker) and Maggie (Johansson).
 Her performance received mixed reviews.
 Entertainment Weekly's Thom Geier wrote Johansson "brings a fierce fighting spirit" to her part, but Joe Dziemianowicz from Daily News called her performance "alarmingly one-note".
 The 2013 Sundance Film Festival hosted the premiere of Joseph Gordon-Levitt's directorial debut, Don Jon.
-In this romantic comedy-drama, she played the pornography-addicted title character's girlfriend.
+In this romantic comedy-drama, she played the girlfriend of the pornography-addicted title character.
 Gordon-Levitt wrote the role for Johansson, who had previously admired his acting work.
 The film received positive reviews and Johansson's performance was highlighted by critics.
 Claudia Puig of USA Today considered it to be one of her best performances.

 In 2013, Johansson voiced the character Samantha, a self-aware computer operating system, in Spike Jonze's film Her, replacing Samantha Morton in the role.
 The film premiered at the 8th Rome International Film Festival, where Johansson won Best Actress; she was also nominated for the Critics' Choice Movie Award for Best Supporting Actress.
 Johansson was intimidated by the role's complexity, and found her recording sessions for the role challenging but liberating.
 Peter Travers believed Johansson's voice in the film was "sweet, sexy, caring, manipulative, scary [and] award-worthy".
 Time's Richard Corliss called her performance "seductive and winning", and Her was rated as one of the best films of 2013.

 She also won the Saturn Award for Best Supporting Actress at the 40th Saturn Awards in 2014 for her performance.

 Johansson was cast in Jonathan Glazer's science fiction film Under the Skin (2013) as an extraterrestrial creature disguised as a human femme fatale who preys on men in Scotland.
 The project, an adaptation of Michel Faber's novel of the same name, took nine years to complete.
 For the role, she learned to drive a van and speak in an English accent.
 Johansson improvised conversations with non-professional actors on the street, who did not know they were being filmed.
 It was released to generally positive reviews, with particular praise for Johansson.
 Erin Whitney, writing for The Huffington Post, considered it to be her finest performance to that point, and noted that it was her first fully nude role.
 Author Maureen Foster wrote, "How much depth, breadth, and range Johansson mines from her character's very limited allowance of emotional response is a testament to her acting prowess that is, as the film goes on, increasingly stunning."
-It earned Johansson a BIFA Award for Best Performance by an Actress in a British Independent Film nomination.
+It earned Johansson a BIFA for Best Performance by an Actress in a British Independent Film nomination.